ibm-cloud-docs/EventStreams-gen2/enabling_kafka_quotas.md

         AdminClient admin = AdminClient.create(properties);

-        String iamID = "iam-ServiceId-12345678-aaaa-bbbb-cccc-1234567890ab"; //set iam id of target user to set quotas to
+        String serviceID = "ServiceId-12345678-aaaa-bbbb-cccc-1234567890ab"; //set service id of target user to set quotas to

-        // if null is used instead of the iamID string, the following quota alteration will be applied to the default user
+        // if null is used instead of the serviceID string, the following quota alteration will be applied to the default user

         // add quotas

         ClientQuotaEntity entity = new ClientQuotaEntity(

-                Collections.singletonMap(ClientQuotaEntity.USER, iamID));
+                Collections.singletonMap(ClientQuotaEntity.USER, serviceID));

         ClientQuotaAlteration alteration = new ClientQuotaAlteration(entity,